Back to main menu

 What’s the difference between a transactional email and a marketing email?

-Although they may appear similar, transactional emails differ from marketing emails because they serve a different purpose.
+Although they may appear similar, transactional emails differ from promotional emails because they serve a different purpose.

 Marketing emails are used to promote products or services to a mass audience.
 They foster brand awareness, stimulate customer engagement, and ideally lead to increased sales.
 Marketing emails can include newsletters, product updates, announcements, and special offers, among many other types of emails.